The Complete Guide To Long Term Care Insurance For Retirement Planning

 The U.S. Department of Health and Human Services publishes a wealth of information about planning for personal and medical care needs at LongTermCare.Gov.
 And according to the site’s published research, most people in the U.S. will need long-term care during their lives.
 Unfortunately, however, long-term care is an expensive proposition: Americans pay an average of over $6,000 a month for a semi-private room in a skilled nursing facility, and even home care costs an average of $20 an hour.
-As retirees age, these expenses can exhaust their resources.
+As retirees age, these expenses can exhaust their resources, but long-term care insurance can help you pay for your room and board.

 While the chance of needing this kind of care increases with age, about one-third of Americans who require some assistance are under 65.
 People may need long-term help with medical or personal care because they are infirm, aged, disabled, or ill.
 Also, while Medicaid picks up about 40 percent of all long-term care costs in the country, the percentage is expected to increase in coming years.
 Simply, people can require different types of long-term care, but anyone who needs it should expect residential care to cost thousands of dollars a month.